aquirogasi/Auto-Industry-drives-Florida-forward/README.md

 A “thick” server that performs multiple manipulations on data in a database prior to visualization (must be approved)

-Your project should include at least one JS library that we did not cover.
+The project should include at least one JS library that we did not cover.

-Your project must be powered by a data set with at least 100 records.
+The project must be powered by a data set with at least 100 records.

-Your project must include some level of user-driven interaction (e.g., menus, dropdowns, textboxes).
+The project must include some level of user-driven interaction (e.g., menus, dropdowns, textboxes).

-Your final visualization should ideally include at least three views.
+The final visualization should ideally include at least three views.